 How does the live streaming work?

 A new camera image is displayed every two seconds which gives an animated effect of live streaming.
-Other DOT's around the country use the same method when streaming camera images.

 Does ODOT archive camera images?